djawad98/YourLorem/README.md

 Just type `falorem10` and then press `ctrl` twice.
 That's it.
 You have a 10 word-long text.

 *Do not forget to put your caret at the same line as the keyword.*

-YourLorem also have two commands which you can find in command palette.
+YourLorem also has two commands which you can find in command palette.

 # Customization
 There is 3 options to customize in YourLorem.